ImSatyamK/score-board/README.md

 - 💻 Built with Vanilla JavaScript — no libraries required
 - ✏️ Edit Team names
 - 🔄️ Reset Scores
+- ⏱️ Kepp track of time with built in timer

 ---